Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes: Example Applications

-where $\otimes$ is the cross-correlation operator and $(f \otimes f)$ is the autocorrelation of the input signal.
+For finite-length signals, this identity holds up to the usual boundary conventions (e.g., zero-padding or valid-overlap indexing).
+Thus, in expectation, the input-output cross-correlation is the convolution of the input autocorrelation with the impulse response.
 Classically, one could attempt to estimate $h[n]$ by deconvolving the input autocorrelation from the observed CCF.
-However, this approach is often unstable and prone to noise amplification.
+However, direct deconvolution is often unstable and prone to noise amplification \citep{BerteroBoccacci2005}.

 Our Bayesian approach avoids deconvolution entirely.
-Instead, we treat the impulse response $h$ as a vector of random variables and use the observed data pair $(f, g)$ to perform inference and find its posterior distribution.
+Instead, we treat the impulse response $h$ as a vector of random variables and use the observed data pair $(f, y)$ to perform inference and find its posterior distribution.